Repository logo

 • Research Data

-Single-molecule dynamics reveals ATP binding alone powers substrate translocation by an ABC transporter
+Single-molecule dynamics reveal ATP binding alone powers substrate translocation by an ABC transporter

 2025-07-25